by The Editors

-During the 16th to 17th centuries, the European colonists uprooted tens of thousands of people to conquer and settle its stolen territories in the Americas and Caribbean.
+During the 16th to 17th centuries, the European colonists uprooted tens of thousands of people to conquer and settle their stolen territories in the Americas and Caribbean.
 US history books recount the flight of English people to the “new world” to escape religious persecution, ignoring the root causes of these movements and the rebellions organized by those displaced.
 In The Many-Headed Hydra, Linebaugh and Rediker tell the hidden stories through the eyes of the working class, free and enslaved, European and African, sailors and laborers, men and women, and pirates.

 These rebellions originated in the 16th Century in England when its economy shifted from feudalism to early capitalism.
 These early capitalists developed manufacturing enterprises in the cities that required a large labor force.
 They also sailed to other countries to seize their resources and people, and to develop new markets.

 To move rural residents to the cities, the early capitalists passed and enforced the enclosure law that privatized the land.
 Most people lived in the countryside and grew their own crops on land called the “commons.”
-Like today’s eminent domain practices, the landowners “enclosed” these common lands, kicking people off the land, expropriating the sources of people’s survival.
-The peasant families starved, often turned to crime, and fled to the newly formed cities to work as wage slaves.
+Like today’s eminent domain practices, the landowners “enclosed” these common lands, kicking people off the land, expropriating the sources of peoples’ survival.
+The peasant families starved, sometimes turned to crime, and fled to the newly formed cities to work as wage slaves.
 Their homes were hovels, and the work day never ended.

 Not all left the land passively though.
 They organized rebellions against the enclosure law like some people today fight privatization of public lands and goods, such as schools.
 Tenants in the countryside and workers in the city rose up against the enclosure law, diminished resources, and living conditions.
 The owners and monarchy sent troublemakers to the “new world” to work the plantations and mines.